SanderMertens/flecs/README.md

 This statement will add the `EcsCircle` and `EcsPosition2D` components to the entity.
 Note that while there are no restrictions on the number and kind of entities that can be added to a family, when a family is used with `ecs_add`, the family must only contain entities that can be used as component.
 Similarly, if a family is used with `ecs_enable`, the family must only contain systems.

-Families in reflecs are stored as entities internally, which is why you will notice handles to families are of the `EcsEntity` type.
+Families in reflecs are stored as entities internally, which is why handles to families are of the `EcsEntity` type.

 ### Feature
 A feature is a family that contains solely out of systems.
 To create features, use the `ECS_FAMILY` macro or `ecs_new_family` function.